Welcome to the EUSCREEN cost-effectiveness model.

 A good way to start with the model would be to first calculate the cost-effectiveness of your current screening programme if one is present, because data about the current screening programme will be most easily accessible to you.
 After this you can adjust variables to see what effect a change of screening test, age of screening, number of screening steps, etcetera will have.

-All feedback and comments are welcome and will be used to improve the model.
-Feedback and comments can be sent to this email address.
-The EUSCREEN team would like to thank everyone who tests the model, as the contributions of the testers are invaluable in further developing and refining the model.
+The EUSCREEN team would like to thank everyone who has tested the model, as comments and feedback provided by the testers has been invaluable in further developing and refining the model.